Rules & Gameplay

 Why No Rulebook Pre-Reading

 Early playtest versions of Neutronium: Parallel Wars used a traditional rulebook.
-Playtest sessions revealed a consistent pattern: games where players pre-read rules ran shorter but had lower engagement scores.
-Games where rules were discovered in context ran slightly longer at Universe 1-3 but had significantly higher return-session rates.
+Playtest sessions revealed a consistent pattern: games where rules were discovered in context had significantly higher return-session rates.
 The Recovered Memories system was developed specifically to eliminate the entry barrier without reducing strategic depth at later universes.

 Detailed Mechanic Guides